 Love to go for a Sunday drive?
 The Zig Zag Scenic Drive, in Gooseberry Hill, is a very narrow and winding road.
+It’s open to cars from 11am to 8.30pm daily.
 In the shape of a zig zag, it was once the route travelled by steam trains, carrying timber gradually down the escarpment, from Canning Mills to the Midland Junction.
 The train tracks were dismantled in 1949, but you can still visit the Kalamunda Train Station and an old locomotive that sits proudly at the platform at the Kalamunda History Museum.

 The beginning of the Zig Zag is at the top of the hill, on Lascelles Parade in Gooseberry Hill.
 With only enough room for the width of one car, it is a one way road.
 The narrow road takes you between rock faces, around hairpin turns and along the edge of steep falls right on the roadside.
 It’s not for the faint-hearted!